 - 1. EagleFiler is designed to perform best when it is kept running, with a library open.
 It will be faster to leave it running (perhaps hidden) in the background than to open and close it each time you add a file to the library.
+You can easily hide EagleFiler by holding down the Option key as you click to switch to another application.
 Additionally, leaving EagleFiler running will allow you to use its capture key. - 2.
 If you just want to add a file to a library, without waiting to open the library or EagleFiler, you can save the file in the library's To Import folder so that it will be imported the next time EagleFiler opens that library. - 3.
 EagleFiler is designed to support multi-gigabyte libraries with many thousands of files.
 However, as with all software, viewing a library (or folder) with fewer files in it will generally be faster than viewing one with many.
 (The sizes of the files don't have much effect on EagleFiler's performance.)
 EagleFiler lets you create multiple libraries, so one way to increase performance is to use several smaller libraries instead of one huge one.
 This can also provide an additional level of organization. - 4.
 Fewer large mailboxes are faster than many small ones.
 You can combine multiple mailboxes using the Merge Mailboxes command. - 5.
-Emptying EagleFiler's trash will reduce the number of records in the library, and thus speed it up.

-- 6. Importing files is faster when nothing is selected in the source list and the Activity Viewer window is closed. - 7.
+Emptying EagleFiler's trash will reduce the number of records in the library, and thus speed it up. - 6.
+Importing files is faster when nothing is selected in the source list and the Activity window is closed. - 7.
 In order to enable quick searching, EagleFiler maintains indexes of all the files and e-mail messages in a library.
 By default, EagleFiler indexes for phrase searches.
 This allows the most flexible searching, but indexing can take a lot of time and disk space.
 If you don't need to do phrase searches, you can rebuild the indexes for word searching.
-This will reduce the size of the indexes and speed up indexing going forward. - 8.
-Viewing search results in large documents will be faster if you turn off search match highlighting. - 9.
-When EagleFiler opens a library, it checks to make sure all of the files are present, backs up the metadata, and copies the tags to the Spotlight comments.
-You can hold down the Shift key when opening the library to skip these steps, or click the × buttons in the Activity Viewer to cancel them. - 10.
-Displaying and scrolling the records list will be faster if you tell EagleFiler not to calculate folder sizes.
+This will reduce the size of the indexes and speed up indexing going forward.